jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Lunging.** Some one-handed weapons are long and light enough to be used as a reach weapon, but do less damage beyond 5'.
 When making a reach attack with a **lunging** weapon use the lower damage die listed in parentheses.
 You cannot use this feature while also using a **versatile** weapon in both hands.
 A **lunging** weapon cannot also be **heavy** or **two-handed**.

-**Monk.** unarmed strikes, simple weapons without heavy or two-handed keywords, and short swords are considered monk weapons (from PHB)

-**Mounted.** this weapon is meant to be used while mounted, otherwise it is used at disadvantage
+**Monk.** Weapons with this property count as Monk weapons and can be used with the Martial Arts feature (PHB pg.78) if not already included. **Monk** weapons tend to be simple weapons without the **heavy** or **two-handed** properties, although there are a few select martial weapons that are included as well.

-**Powerdraw.** when applied to a shortbow or longbow this allows you to use your strength modifier for attack and damage bonus instead of dexterity
+**Powerdraw.** Especially powerful bows made from reinforced, rare, or composite materials derive their damage from raw strength.
+When applied to a shortbow or longbow this property allows you to use your Strength modifier for attack and damage bonuses in place of Dexterity.
+The weapon cannot be used if the minimum Strength requirement in parentheses is not met.

-**Reapeating.** when applied to a crossbow of any type this allows you to ignore the loading property of the that weapon when used with an appropriate magazine that still has ammunition in it.
-The size of the magazine supported is listed in parenthesis.
-Loading a new magazine takes an action.
+**Reapeating.** When applied to a crossbow of any type this property replaces the loading property of that weapon when used with an appropriate magazine that still has ammunition in it.
+The size of the magazine supported is listed in parentheses.
+Reloading a magazine takes an action. **Repeating** crossbows are rare and valuable.

-**Set.** this weapon is more effective when used against charging opponents. a readied attack action against a charge has advantage and if it hits treat the hit as a critical hit.
+**Set.** A weapon with this property is highly effective when properly used against charging opponents.
+When you use a readied action to Attack an opponent with this weapon that has moved at least 10' toward you, that attack has Advantage and if it hits treat the hit as a critical hit.
+Spear-like piercing weapons tend to have the **set** property.

-**Slow.** this weapon is too slow, heavy, or awkward to use properly as a reaction, granting disadvantage on opportunity attacks.
+**Slow.** These weapons are slow to recover and are too heavy or cumbersome to use effectively as a reaction.
+An attack with a weapon with this property has Disadvantage on Opportunity Attacks. **Heavy** and **two-handed** weapons tend to be **slow**.
+A **slow** weapon cannot also be **balanced**.

 **Sneaky.** this weapon is especially effective when used to strike a distracted or unaware foe.
 If you hit with this weapon and had advantage with the attack, treat the hit as a critical hit.
 It can also be used with a sneak attack if not already allowed.